 Hospice care is for individuals with less than six months to live.
 If there is a change in diagnosis and life expectancy, then hospice care is usually stopped.
 Hospice care is also administered in an individual’s home, whereas palliative care can be provided in an aged care facility.

-With hospice care, there is no curative treatment for the patient’s illness.
-With palliative care, patients may pursue therapies or treatments that might prolong their life.
+With hospice care, there is no curative treatment for the resident’s illness.
+With palliative care, residents may pursue therapies or treatments that might prolong their life.

-Hospice care is usually provided by family or friends, with a hospice nurse that visits the patient regularly.
-With palliative care, doctors and nurses are available all hours of the day to support the patient.
+Hospice care is usually provided by family or friends, with a hospice nurse that visits the resident regularly.
+With palliative care, doctors and nurses are available all hours of the day to support the resident.

 Can you recover and move out of palliative care?